Bhdzhdz/intelligent_robotics_course_project/experiments/README.md

 # Motors1

-## Wheel motors test
+## Forward wheel motors test

 ### Goal

-Test the motors of the Roomba, and see if they are working properly.
+Test the motors of the Roomba, and see if they are working properly for moving tasks.
 This is necessary to command and track movement.

 ### Setup